UPPMAX/HPC-python/docs/day3/matplotlib/README.md

 :::

-Load the software module to use `matplotlib`
+In a terminal (on your HPC cluster), load the software module to use `matplotlib`

 :::{admonition} Answer: how to load the `matplotlib` software module
 :class: dropdown